AbbeyIT/DevOps/Networking/README.md

 - Connecting hosts directly to each other doesn't scale

 5. **Hub**
+- The most basic device, within a computer network that connects computers together and has no other function
 - Simply multi-port Repeaters
 - Duplicates packets to all hosts
 - Facilitating scaling communication between additional hosts